amritrai2401/TravellingAssistant/README.md

 Used React app for making frontend/Client.

-Used 5 different Api(google maps, google places, open weather map, geolocation, travel advisor) for fetching the required data.
+Used 5 Api(google maps,google places,open weather map, geolocation, travel advisor) for fetching data.

 The website provides-: